frankagyeiowusu/TempConvFA/README.md

 # TempConvFA

-This repository prvides functions to convert temperatures between Fahrenheit, Celsius and Kelvin.
+This repository provides functions to convert temperatures between Fahrenheit, Celsius, and Kelvin.

 ---